d-otis/tweetStreets/README.md

 - clean up TwilioSMS branch + merge with main
 - handle not connecting to twitter error better with timestamp
 - modularize test conditions for tweet inclusion
+- print one-liner status messages to the log